SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

 Related work has lead to several high-caliber publications, including one [PNAS paper](https://www.pnas.org/doi/abs/10.1073/pnas.2010836117), over 5 top transportation papers, and an online [University of Maryland COVID-19 Impact Analysis Platform](https://data.covid.umd.edu/).

 ### Smart cities and shared mobility
-I work on shared mobility and MaaS since my master career with [Prof. Peng Chen](https://www.usf.edu/arts-sciences/departments/public-affairs/about-us/faculty/pchen.aspx) from USF and Prof. Hangfei Lin and Prof. Xiaohong Chen from Tongji University.
+I have worked on shared mobility and MaaS since my master career with [Prof. Peng Chen](https://www.usf.edu/arts-sciences/departments/public-affairs/about-us/faculty/pchen.aspx) from USF and [Prof. Hangfei Lin](https://tjjt.tongji.edu.cn/szdw1/jsml2/jtgcx1/lhf.htm) and [Prof. Xiaohong Chen](https://tjjt.tongji.edu.cn/szdw1/jsml2/jtgcx1/cxh.htm) from Tongji University.
 I investigate various emerging shared mobility systems (carsharing, bikesharing, and scooter sharing) in China and US to provide empirical evidence on who is using shared mobility, how to promote efficiency and attractiveness of shared mobility, how to use personalized incentives to attract more users and prevent users from churning, and how to encourage the integration of various forms of transport services such as driving, public transit, shared mobility, and walking/biking.